pieroproietti/penguins-eggs/README.md

 * [facebook penguin's eggs group](https://www.facebook.com/groups/128861437762355/)
 * [sources](https://github.com/pieroproietti/penguins-krill)

-You can contact me at pieroproietti@gmail.com or [meet me](https://meet.jit.si/PenguinsEggsMeeting)
+You can mail me at pieroproietti@gmail.com or [meet me](https://meet.jit.si/PenguinsEggsMeeting) on jitsi meet.

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, life is inside! :-D